kyamagu/mexopencv/README.markdown

     >> cv.make

 to build all mex functions.
-By default, mexopencv assumes the OpenCV library is installed in C:\opencv.
+By default, mexopencv assumes the OpenCV library is installed in `C:\opencv`.
 If this is different, specify the path as an argument.

     >> cv.make('opencv_path', 'c:\your\path\to\opencv')

+Note that if you build OpenCV from source, this path specification does not work.
+You need to modify `+cv/make.m` to correctly link your mex files with the library.
+Or, you need to replace dll files in the OpenCV package with newly built files.

 ### Missing stdint.h in Visual Studio 2008